rilialov/tgbot_management_service/README.md

 # tgbot_management_service
-Service for managing task and tracking in telegram bot(REST)
+Service for managing tasks and trackings in telegram bot(REST)